0xNullLight/FinTech-Assignments/Module_1.md

 ## Examples and differences between Price-Based vs Time-Based liquidation

-Imagine this scenario..
+Imagine this scenerio..

 You have an asset, let's call it **Asset A**.
 This is your collateral.
 We want to borrow against it to obtain **Asset B**.

 In a typical **price-based liquidation** borrow/lending protocol, if you were to borrow **ASSET B** against **ASSET A**.
-If **ASSET A** drops in price value based off the data obtain from the oracle, it could cause for a liquidation in which you lose your entire position.
+If **ASSET A** drops in price value based off the data obtain from the oracle, it could cause for a liqudation in which you lose your entire position.

 In a **time-based liquidation** borrow/lending protocol such as **Teller Protocol**, if you were to borrow **ASSET B** against **ASSET A**.
 If **ASSET A** drops in price value. _**It wouldn't matter**_ because their is no oracle involved where real-world data would be taken into consideration possibly affecting liquidation.
 The only thing that matters is that you pay back on time.